-owledge of your CA and participate in negotiations.
+nowledge of your CA and participate in negotiations.
 NZNO.
 Aim for 100% membership.
-Attend induction ible.
+Attend here possible.

-elegate you will be expected to attend and participate e training programme.
+delegate you will be expected to attend and NO delegate training programme.

-ces are heard in decisions that affect them.
-Keep your s be on the lookout for issues to organise around and ther delegates.
+pices are heard in decisions that affect them.
+Keep Always be on the lookout for issues to organise bers involved.

+ther delegates

-s with members to keep them informed of NZNO
+is with members to keep them informed of

-presence and notice boards have NZNO information on aflets are available from your local office.
-Take all NZNO ou to work for members to read and discuss.
+presence and notice boards have NZNO information l leaflets are available from your local office.
+Take all ent to you to work for members to read and discuss.

 n meetings.
-Always keep in mind that you are equal to at you are the spokesperson for the collective.
+Always keep in mind that you are equal that you are the spokesperson for the collective.

-diately on o8oo 28 38 48 if you hear of a serious It in a formal investigation, involving the Coroner, or Health and Disability Commissioner.
-NZNO needs to r indemnity cover.
-Members need access to legal advice
+nediately on 0800 28 38 48 if you hear of a serious ult in a formal investigation, involving the Coroner, C or Health and Disability Commissioner.
+NZNO surers for indemnity cover.
+Members need access to port.